guyllaumedemers/Unity-Touhou_BulletHell/README.md

 #### Tools
   * XML Serialization (*Currently manage position in a file called : GameInfo and the instanciation of units inside the file : LevelInfo -> Both are accessible at the solution level*)
-  * SQLite Database Handler (*Manage the access to the database, allow for dynamic loading of data*)
+  * SQLite Database Handler (*Manage the access to the database, allow for dynamic loading of data - will also handle the dynamic loading for the waypoint system and the wave system in the futur - allowing to get rid of the XML Serialization*)

 ## Resources